 Test of FAITH is a new resource for use with GCSE and A Level students to help pupils explore issues surrounding science and religion, and includes interviews from leading Christian scientists.
 Produced by The Stapleford Centre with the Faraday institute.

 Church of England Foundation for Educational Leadership Programmes - The Foundation is offering a range of Leadership Development Programmes for key roles across education.
 These include the latest thinking and research around leadership theory, as well as practical application grounded theologically in the Church of England's Vision for Education.
-To register your interest in one of our programmes for 2018-19

 National Citizen Service (NCS) is a youth empowerment programme availalbe for 15-17 year-olds.
 A unique opportunity to do exciting outdoor activities, interact with young people from different backgrounds and develop the skills employers value.
 To find out more go here.